alwaysdata/documentation/src/content/en/docs/web-hosting/sites/misc.md

 To ensure that an application is never stopped, set the value to `0`.

 However, there is *no guarantee* that an application will never be stopped, and it can be stopped at any time.
-If it is *necessary* for a web application to run 24/7, create a [service](/en/docs/web-hosting/services) and a site of type [Redirect "reverse-proxy"](/en/docs/web-hosting/sites/redirect) for its web access.
+If it is *necessary* for a web application to run 24/7, create a [service](/en/docs/web-hosting/services) and a site of type [Reverse proxy](/en/docs/web-hosting/sites/add-a-site/#configuration) for its web access.